 A dry and crisp white wine is better for apple sangria than a late harvest or sweeter one (like a riesling).
 But it's a matter of personal taste.
 You'll be sweetening the drink, so we recommend Pinot Grigio and Sauvignon Blanc.
 Experiment with your favorite ones and adjust the sweetener to your taste.

-Though sangría is made up to 12 hours before serving, you can serve it almost immediately.
+Though sangría can be made up to 12 hours before serving, you can also serve it immediately.
 It won't have the fruity flavor it acquires after hours of fruit slices macerating, but it'll still be a great wine drink.
 Find your own sweet and fruity spot.
 You shouldn't stop making it because you don't have hours to let it stand.

 I'm partial to white wine to let the apple cider shine, but some people use red wine.
 Both are fruity and sweet, but white wine is lighter and less bold, and I personally think it pairs better with cider.
 Red wine sangria with apple cider has more body and makes more of a statement due to the type of wine it uses.